 The truth is buyer personas are very valuable.
-In fact, a recent study from Cintell called the “2016 Benchmark Study on Understanding B2B Buyers,” found that companies that exceed lead and revenue goals were 2.2X more likely to have and document personas than companies that miss these targets.
+In fact, a recent study from Cintell called the “2016 Benchmark Study on Understanding B2B Buyers,” found that companies that exceed lead and revenue goals were 7.4X more likely to have and updated personas in the last 6 months than companies that miss these targets.

 Think about that.
 Companies that are exceeding their goals are more likely to have personas than companies that are not exceeding those goals.
 While the study does not, in any way, say that buyer personas are the clear, easy way to success, it does indicate that it is definitely a characteristic of companies that have measured success.

 From my own experience, having personas is not enough to realize the same success as the companies in the study.
 There are several reasons your personas can fail and it begins with your approach to creating them.